robertodigisi/crowdfunding-smart-contract/README.md

 The general idea is to allow anybody to create a campaign on the blockchain.
 Once a campaign goes live, people can donate up until a defined deadline.

 ## Implemented features
-* As a user I can see how many campaign have been created so that I'm informed about it;
+* As a user I can see how many campaign have been created so that I have this information;
-*
+* As a user I can see how much has been donated to campaigns so that I have this information;
 * As a user I can start a campaign, so that I can receive ETH.

 # Upcoming features